Come and test your endurance and stamina in this unique race format. You’ll be running on beautiful trails in Kenmoir Farm near Ruretse.

 A Backyard Ultra Explained

 The concept is simple.
 Run 6.7 km every hour, on the hour.
-The aim is to complete as many laps as you can!
+The aim is to complete as many yard as you can!

-Each circuit starts on the hour and must be completed in less than 60 minutes.
-When each lap is completed, the remaining time within the hour is typically used to recover for the next circuit.
+Each yard starts on the hour and must be completed in less than 60 minutes.
+When each yard is completed, the remaining time within the hour is typically used to recover for the next yard.

-Everyone completes hourly circuits until there is only one runner still going.
+Everyone completes hourly yards until there is only one runner still going.
 They are the event winner!
-Assuming they finish the last circuit in 60 minutes.
+Assuming they finish the last yard in 60 minutes.

 Is it only for experienced runners?